alexedev/scz/README.md

 3. `npm run dev`
 4. open http://localhost: 3000

-or you can check the current version deployed with `now`: https://scz-uovygiyvue.now.sh/ access source code from browser via https://scz-uovygiyvue.now.sh/_src
+or you can check one of latest vesrions deployed with `now`: https://scz-wqpavtrkug.now.sh access source code from browser via https://scz-wqpavtrkug.now.sh/_src

 thanks to @nilan from  @graphcool for kind support